citizenwallet/indexer/README.md

 [Read more.](https://citizenwallet.xyz/)

-# Smart Contract Node (ERC20, ERC721, ERC1155)
+# Smart Contract Indexer (ERC20, ERC721, ERC1155)

-Smart contract indexing node
+Smart contract indexing program

 ## Intro

-A smart contract node indexes smart contract transfer events and exposes an API to query them.
+A smart contract indexer indexes smart contract transfer events and exposes an API to query them.
 The indexed data is stored into sqlite dbs (1 per contract + chain id).

 The purpose is to make it easier and faster to query event data.